Real-Dev-Squad/docs/docs/New User Guide/README.md

      ![image](https://github.com/tejaskh3/uXHUB/assets/98630752/029a562c-fe8d-48ec-a16a-1991e69d7e23)

 By following these steps, you are all set to work on your assigned task.
-If you have questions, feel free to ask.
+If you have questions, feel free to ask in the server's respective channel.

 Happy contributing!